Kirk Douglas: Later work

 On December 9, 2016, he celebrated his 100th birthday at the Beverly Hills Hotel, joined by several of his friends, including Don Rickles, Jeffrey Katzenberg, and Steven Spielberg, along with Douglas's wife Anne, his son Michael and his daughter-in-law Catherine Zeta-Jones.
-Douglas was described by his guests as being still in good shape, able to walk with confidence into the Sunset Room for the celebration.
+Douglas was described by his guests as still being in good shape, able to walk with confidence into the Sunset Room for the celebration.

 Douglas appeared at the 2018 Golden Globes with his daughter-in-law Catherine Zeta-Jones, a rare public appearance in the final decade of his life.
 He received a standing ovation and helped Zeta-Jones present the award for "Best Screenplay – Motion Picture".

 Style and philosophy of acting

 Douglas stated that the keys to acting success are determination and application: "You must know how to function and how to maintain yourself, and you must have a love of what you do.
 But an actor also needs great good luck.
 I have had that luck."
 Douglas had great vitality and explained that "it takes a lot out of you to work in this business.
 Many people fall by the wayside because they don't have the energy to sustain their talent."

 That attitude toward acting became evident with Champion (1949).
 From that one role, writes biographer John Parker, he went from stardom and entered the "superleague", where his style was in "marked contrast to Hollywood's other leading men at the time".
-His sudden rise to prominence is explained and compared to that of Jack Nicholson's:
+His sudden rise to prominence is explained by comparing it to that of Jack Nicholson's:

 As a producer, Douglas had a reputation of being a compulsively hard worker who expected others to exude the same level of energy.
 As such, he was typically demanding and direct in his dealing with people who worked on his projects, with his intensity spilling over into all elements of his film-making.
 This was partly due to his high opinion of actors, movies, and moviemaking: "To me it is the most important art form—it is an art, and it includes all the elements of the modern age."
 He also stressed prioritizing the entertainment goal of films over any messages, "You can make a statement, you can say something, but it must be entertaining."